SeanParade/Sem5Notes/SPNotes/COMP3097/wk3.md

 - use question mark to say a value can be nil (optional)
 - use exclamation mark to demand an optional to be unwrapped
   - i.e. I know this has a value, give me the value.
-  - comes directly after the variable (no space
+  - comes directly after the variable (no space)
+- lazy initialization waits until it is being called to initialize